coraltech/drupal-cn/sites/all/themes/mosaic/README.txt

-The Mosaic theme is the main user facing theme of Coral Nexus.
+The Mosaic theme is the main user facing theme of CoralNexus.

 It is a fluid grid panels everywhere theme with a (typically) fixed width.
 The theme uses SASS for compiling css.
 See the config.rb file in the drupal-cn